FCrSTATS/StatsBomb_WomensData/C1_UnderlyingMechanics.md

 ![](https://github.com/FCrSTATS/StatsBomb_WomensData/blob/master/images/passmodel1/Unknown-6.png)

 Reviewing the results by eye 'Uniqueness' seems to be mainly driven by the origin and desitnation position on the pitch with passes in central areas having a lower 'Uniqueness'.
 The other variables seem to impact 'Uniqueness' mainly at the extremes of their ranges or not at all.
+Let's look further....

 #### Pass Origin and Uniqueness